james-stevens/wallet-ids-in-dns/README.md

 In many circumstances the context of the information will make the prefix of the protocol, &/or currency, unnecessary.
-So "please pay me in bitcoin at `my-name.tld`" or "please pay `btc@my-name.tld`" can make make the one or two prefixes unnecessary, or (for exmaple) if you are specfying a wallet on an auction site that only holds auctions in `eth`, then the `eth@` prefix is redundant.
+So "please pay me in bitcoin at `my-name.tld`" or "please pay `btc@my-name.tld`" can make make the one or two prefixes unnecessary.
+If you are specfying a wallet on an auction site that only holds auctions in `eth`, then specifying an `eth@` prefix becomes redundant.

 Where there may be confusion between the shortened version and an email address, but the user prefers to not use the full URI style format, prefixing the cryptocurrency name with